pkosurilab/BellaVista/README.md

 > [!TIP]
 > To visualize a single layer, and hide all other layers, `Option/Alt-click` on the visibility button (the eye, to the left of the layer name).
 >
-> Check out our [FAQ](https://baby-stringbean.readthedocs.io/en/latest/faq.html#helpful-napari-tips) on the documentation website for more tips!
+> Check out our [FAQ](https://bellavista.readthedocs.io/en/latest/faq.html#helpful-napari-tips) on the documentation website for more tips!

 > [!NOTE]
 > Gene colors are assigned randomly every time Bella Vista is launched.
 So, the gene colors displayed in your window will be different from the image above.
-Refer to our [FAQ](https://baby-stringbean.readthedocs.io/en/latest/faq.html#helpful-napari-tips) on the documentation website for information on how to configure gene colors and other customizable visualization options.
+Refer to our [FAQ](https://bellavista.readthedocs.io/en/latest/faq.html#helpful-napari-tips) on the documentation website for information on how to configure gene colors and other customizable visualization options.
 >
-> To reproduce the same colors every time you launch Bella Vista, refer to the [figure guide](https://baby-stringbean.readthedocs.io/en/latest/figure_guide.html) on the documentation website.
+> To reproduce the same colors every time you launch Bella Vista, refer to the [figure guide](https://bellavista.readthedocs.io/en/latest/figure_guide.html) on the documentation website.

-For an exact reproduction of the two screenshots above, please refer to the figure guide: [Reproducing sample figures (Xenium)](https://baby-stringbean.readthedocs.io/en/latest/figure_guide.html#reproducing-sample-figures-xenium) on the documentation website.
+For an exact reproduction of the two screenshots above, please refer to the figure guide: [Reproducing sample figures (Xenium)](https://bellavista.readthedocs.io/en/latest/figure_guide.html#reproducing-sample-figures-xenium) on the documentation website.

-## To run Bella Vista with your own data, refer to the tutorials on the [documentation website](https://baby-stringbean.readthedocs.io).
+### To run Bella Vista with your own data, refer to the tutorials on the documentation website: [bellavista.readthedocs.io](https://bellavista.readthedocs.io/en/latest)